 Performing your hadj is like being reborn, cleared of all your wrongdoings, like coming back into the world like a newborn baby.
 I enjoyed my hadj.
 My hadj was performed with patience, mindfulness, and love for my Creator, which carried my soul while my body was carried by the spiritual arms of the hadj itself.

 I was expecting difficulty, hardship, exhaustion, and the dreaded toilets, but what I received was harmony, calmness and was deeply grateful with being honored to perform my hadj and have such a beautiful experience.
-I was answering to a higher calling and my soul was open to listening.
+I was answering to a higher calling and my soul was opened to listen.

 Lessons learned: When you see yourself neither above or below anyone’s stature, you will see everyone as equal.
 You can be both a student and a teacher, for there is always someone waiting to learn, and someone waiting to teach.
 Be open to accepting the purpose required of you at any given time ~ to learn or to teach.
 Money does not define the worth of any individual.
 Intelligence does not define the heart and excellence of any individual.
 Your relationship with your creator, yourself and others, that defines you, that enhances the livelihood of your position in this life and the hereafter.